cloudfoundry-samples/http2_tile_demo/README.md

 1. `PORT=8080 PROTO=http1 ./http2_tile_demo` to serve HTTP/1.1 without TLS

 ## Running On Cloud Foundry:
-1. `cf push` with the provided `manifest.yml`.
-This will deploy a HTTP/1 and HTTP/2 version of the demo.
+1. `cf push -f manifest.yml --var domain=<your domain here>`.
+This will deploy a HTTP/1 and HTTP/2 (H2C) version of the demo.
-1. Enable end-to-end HTTP/2 routing for the HTTP/2 demo.
-This is currently being implemented for Cloud Foundry, so check CF docs for detailed steps.
+1. Visit `https://h2c.<your domain here>` for the HTTP/2 version
+1. Visit `http://http1.<your domain here>` for the HTTP/1 version